 Public transportation investments, such as CV Rail, is an utmost priority in this Plan.
 Many of the improvements needed to create consistent service between the Coachella Valley and Los Angeles have already been identified and are awaiting funding to be constructed.
 With Plan funding, the TPPS will be updated to include CV Rail and a fair share "local commitment" from the Coachella Valley for rail investments and operational costs of CV Rail and train stations.
-Those investments will be paired with investments from the Western Riverside component of this plan to match federal and state funding.
+Those investments will be paired with investments from the Western Riverside component of this Plan to match federal and state funding.
 It also will facilitate the movement of goods along the rail lines, which is critical to economic opportunities.
 Under the TPPS update process, additional benefits to public transportation can be considered, such as transit priority lanes for buses, zero-emission buses and transit facilities, and bus shelters that are sustainable and enhance the passenger experience.
-The Plan will also support public transportation options for veterans, individuals with disabilities, seniors, students, and disadvantaged communities, including improving access and keeping these transit options affordable.
+The Plan supports public transportation options for veterans, individuals with disabilities, seniors, students, and disadvantaged communities, including improving access and keeping these transit options affordable.
+The Plan calls for partnering with employers in the Coachella Valley to encourage alternative forms of commuting, including rideshare and vanpool/carpool as a means to reduce congestion and improve air quality and safety.